groovybits/mpegts_to_s3/README.md

 # Rust-Based Multicast MPEG-TS UDP Stream PCAP Capture for S3/MinIO HLS Hourly Archiving and Playback

 This Rust application enables capturing of MPEG-TS UDP multicast streams, segmenting them into time-based HLS segments, creating `.m3u8` playlists, and uploading them to MinIO or S3 storage.
 The segments and playlists can then be signed for secure playback.
+You can also run diskless and not store the segments locally, only in memory and upload to S3/MinIO.
+It has a container deployment option using Podman that sets up a local MinIO server and the capture application.

 ```mermaid
 graph LR